Information about us

 What about other third parties?

-We may share your personal information with other third parties, for example in the context of the possible sale or restructuring of the business.
-If you have come to us through an international representative we will continue to share your personal information with that representative.
+We may share your personal information with other third parties.
+If you have come to us through an international representative, we will continue to share your personal information with that representative.
 We may also need to share your personal information with a law enforcement body, regulator or to otherwise comply with the law.
+Since IDI is part of the Online Education Services Limited (OES) group, and we will share your personal information with OES.

 Transferring information outside the EU

-We will transfer the personal information we collect about you to the following country outside the EU (United States of America) in order to perform our contract with you.
+We will transfer the personal information we collect about you to the following countries outside the EU in order to perform our contract with you.
+(United States of America, Mauritius and the United Arab Emirates).
 There is not an adequacy decision by the European Commission in respect of that country.
 This means that the country to which we transfer your data are not deemed to provide an adequate level of protection for your personal information.

 However, to ensure that your personal information does receive an adequate level of protection we have put in place the following appropriate measures to ensure that your personal information is treated by those third parties in a way that is consistent with and which respects the EU and UK laws on data protection: